diskuv/dkml-compiler/src/p/ocaml-common-4_14-a10-ex32.md

 * `Bigarray.t` to access the C heap.
 A single bigarray can address 2 billion (2,147,483,648) int8/uint8/float16/... items.
 * If you need to address more than 2GiB (ex.
 2,147,483,648 uint8), use multiple `Bigarray.t`

+## Context

+* A **page** is a 4096-byte (2^12) block of heap memory
+* The **page table** is a map whose keys are the addresses of *page* and whose values are 8-bit integers.
+The physical representation of a key is often a page index (the address divided by 4096-byte page size).
+* A **value** is the memory representation of an OCaml variable.
+It will be either an **integer value** or a **pointer value**.
+* A **pointer value** is a pointer to the data words of the OCaml variable.
+For example, for an OCaml array the pointer value will be the pointer to the first element of the array, and for an OCaml string the pointer value will be the pointer to the first character of the string.
+Immediately preceding the data words is the 1-word header block which contains, among other things, the number of data words for the OCaml variable in its `word_size` bits, and the runtime type of the OCaml variable in its 8 `tag` bits.
+The number of bits to encode the `word_size` is discussed in the [Header section](#header).
+* There is a **heap** which is a linked list of **heap chunk**s.
+Each heap chunk is a pointer to an aligned, append-only, bounded-memory array of *header* and *value* pairs, with a **head chunk header** preceding the array of *header + value* pairs.
+Each heap chunk is malloc'd in `memory.c:caml_alloc_for_heap()`.

 ## How

 * The OCaml `value` object is a 64-bit integer; that reflects the 64-bit C pointer size.
 Any tagged integers will occupy the lower 32-bits.